chalmersplasmatheory/DREAM/doc/sphinx/source/compiling.rst

 Compiling
 =========
-Building TQS should be relatively straightforward once all external dependencies are installed on your system.
+Building DREAM should be relatively straightforward once all external dependencies are installed on your system.

 Preliminaries
 -------------
-In order to build TQS, you must first make sure that the following software is installed on your system:
+In order to build DREAM, you must first make sure that the following software is installed on your system:

 - `CMake <https://cmake.org/>`_ version 3.9 or later